INTRO: GOODBYE 2018!

 Some other vocabulary from Segbar’s text (the notions of, for example, autonomy or pseudo) will have yet another important purpose: to provide a series of triggers, or rather a departure points, to enter into the virtual polemics with myself, Segbars, history of art, you, and everybody interested.
 It is precisely these words – triggers – which closed some chapters of the previous text that will serve the purpose of opening the chapters of this one.

-Segbars’ detailed analysis commenting upon the most of landmarks of the history of this now more than 4-year old artist-run space could also remain a sole and sufficient description of “Rib as place”.
-This will internalize as an experience – true, not a “lived one” , but nevertheless an actual and really existing experience of “Rib as space”.
+Segbars’ detailed analysis, which managed to methodically present and comment upon the most if not all the significant landmarks of the history of this now more than 4-year old artist-run space could also remain a sole and sufficient description of “Rib as place”.
+This detailed overview of the activities of Rib as exposed and analysed in the previous text will from the position of this text be adopted factually and as “life” itself, to borrow the very expression from Segbars, and internalized as an experience – true, not a “lived one” , but nevertheless an actual and really existing experience of “Rib as space”.
 So our description of Rib is in the Jack’s text.
 (And could hardly be more accurate.)

 “Squirting Wound”, as one of the Rib’s outlets for textual production, would be an apt name for this correspondence as well, and we can (once again) thanks Rib and Maziar for the title.